nabenabe0928/hpo_basement/README.md

 if __name__=='__main__':
     hp_utils = HyperparameterUtilities(
-               "Sphere", # the name of objective function "NelderMead", # the name of an optimizer 0, # the index number of experiments ["loss", "acc"], # the name of performance measurements (1st one is the main measurement.) dim=10 # the dimension of input (required only when the objective function is benchmark function.)
+               "Sphere", # the name of objective function dim=10 # the dimension of input (required only when the objective function is benchmark function.)
                )
     opt = NelderMead(
           hp_utils,
-          n_parallels=1, # the number of parallel resources n_init=10, # the number of initial samplings max_evals=100 # the number of evaluations in an experiment )
+          n_parallels=1, # the number of parallel resources n_init=10, # the number of initial samplings n_experiments=0, # the index of experiments.
+Used only to specify the path of log files. max_evals=100 # the number of evaluations in an experiment )
     opt.optimize()